 Downtown Everett is easy to reach and enticing to explore.
 Situated along the I-5 corridor, on the edge of the Puget Sound, and only minutes from the mountains, downtown Everett is the perfect spot for launching a northwest adventure.
 The city boasts the largest public marina on the west coast, along with Jetty Island – home of some of the world’s best kiteboarding.
 With two new hotels, downtown Everett is becoming a hot-spot for tourism.

 Downtown Everett is our area’s cultural hub and is growing a thriving arts scene.
 Complete with a performing arts center managed by The Village Theatre and the Schack Art Center - famous for its glassblowing programs - downtown Everett is becoming a welcoming neighborhood for the arts.
-Recently, grassroots initiatives like the Everett Music Initiative have sprouted, highlighting the city as a hub for local music.
+Black Lab Gallery and Zamarama Gallery have added more opportunities to enjoy creative endeavors in downtown, especially during the Third Thursday Everett Art Walk.
+Grassroots initiatives like the Everett Music Initiative have sprouted, highlighting the city as a hub for local music.

 Sweeping views of the Cascade Mountains and the Puget Sound make downtown Everett an ideal spot to work – startups and established businesses alike relish being part of this vibrant urban neighborhood.
 Professionals enjoy the hustle and bustle of city life with a dynamic mix of dining, shopping and entertainment options right outside the door.